Skip to main content

 Two-factor authentication

-Two-factor authentication (2FA) is a verification process that requires users to confirm their identities at sign in by providing a temporary pass code.
+Two-factor authentication (2FA) is a verification process that requires users to confirm their identities at sign in by providing a time-based one-time password (TOTP).
 If you attempt to switch to an account that requires 2FA, you will have to follow the procedure in #Setting up 2FA to sign in.

 How it works

-2FA is an optional but highly recommended security feature introduced to the Boomi Enterprise Platform.
+2FA is an highly recommended security feature for the Boomi Enterprise Platform.
 Enabling 2FA makes an account much less susceptible to security threats by placing higher requirements at the user sign in stage.

 Typically, users need only to provide their user name and password credentials to sign in to the Boomi Enterprise Platform.
-2FA takes this process a step further by additionally requiring users to enter a temporary six-digit authentication code sent directly to a device of their choosing, such as a desktop computer or smart phone.
-To generate this code, users simply download an authenticator application, commonly referred to as a Time-based One Time Password (TOTP) application, to their device.
+2FA takes this process a step further by additionally requiring users to enter a temporary six-digit authentication code sent either directly to their account email or to an authenticator application an a device of their choice, such as a desktop computer or smart phone.

 Setting up 2FA